tkmru/fixYabinary/README.rst

 fixYabinary
 ===========

-This is Python Library to Fix Yabinary File like foremost.
+This is Python Library to fix "Yabinary" file like foremost.

 The term "Yabinary" in Japanese mean "Dangerous Binary".

 This library can be useful for CTF.
+It supports Python 2 & 3.

 Installation